KID Detector Readout Electronics Development for Habitable Worlds Observatory: Detector Dark Counts Drive Exoplanet Yield in HWO

 \section{Detector Dark Counts Drive\\Exoplanet Yield in HWO}

 As shown in the overview in Figure~\ref{hwo_overview}, the current concept for HWO has several instruments with preliminary specifications.
 The exoplanet direct imaging and spectroscopy science goal drives the requirements, including critical requirements for the size of the telescope and the dark count rate of the detectors as we discuss in this section.
 Work is ongoing \cite{mamajek23} developing a detailed target list for the mission to develop requirements.
+In addition, low dark counts dramatically improve\cite{steiger24,steiger25} adaptive optics and coronagraph performance compared to conventional detectors.

-As a toy model to illustrate how the detector requirements scale with the science goals (planet type and range) and instrument parameters (telescope size and spectral resolution), here we estimate the photon count rate on a HWO-like detector pixel from observing an idealized earth-like planet orbiting an idealized sun-like star.
+Here we develop a toy model of the directly detected signal from a habitable exoplanet.
+This model yields similar conclusions to more complete scenario modeling\cite{howe24}, but our approach yields a single scaling equation that shows how exoplanet yield (and therefore science reach) scales with the science goals (star/planet type and range) and instrument parameters (telescope size, spectral resolution, and dark counts).
+This enables rapid systems engineering trade studies to support mission formulation.
+In our model, we estimate the photon count rate on a HWO-like detector pixel from observing an idealized earth-like planet orbiting an idealized sun-like star.
 We then convert this to an estimate of how the exoplanet yield scales with the telescope diameter and detector dark count rate, illustrating how critical both capabilities are for the science reach of HWO.

 A photon detected by the HWO coronagraph is created as blackbody emission from the host star, reflects from the surface and atmosphere of the target planet, is collected by the HWO primary mirror, and finally detected at a pixel in the detector array.
 To start, the spectral flux density of an idealized blackbody host star is